 The Compass needle is a small piece of magnetised metal – a magnet.

-Every magnet has a North and the South end,(called poles) while the opposite poles will happily attract each other, the same poles will strongly repel.
-In the most simple terms all this attracting and repelling creates magnetic field of “attraction” around the magnet.
+Every magnet has a North and the South end,(called poles) while the opposite poles will happily attract each other, the like poles will strongly repel.
+Simply put all this attracting and repelling results in a field of “attraction” around the magnet.

 The Earth is essentially a big magnet with North and South Pole magnetic poles, and a magnetic field that likes to attract opposite poles.(The earth also has two virtual Geographic poles which mark its axis of rotation in orbit.(*1))

-The Compass needle always points in the direction of the earths own magnetic field and towards the opposite(*2) (and attracting) magnetic pole, regardless of where you are facing on the planet.
+The Compass needle always points towards the earth’s own magnetic field and towards the opposite(*2) (and attracting) magnetic pole, regardless of where you are facing on the planet.

 Why is the compass more reliable than GPS?